-Are you facing the same RAW issue as the user below?
+Are you facing the same RAW file system issue as the user below?

 I have recently discovered that I cannot access my USB flash drive (FAT32 formatted).
 When I try to open it on Windows computer, I receive a pop-up message saying "This drive is not formatted, would you like to format it?"
 It shows as RAW when I check in Disk Management.